There’s a dark side to seeing in a new year.

 And I believe I’ll walk them all

 No matter what I may have planned.”Don McLean, Crossroads, 1971

-Whatever happened in 2020 was part of your journey.
+Whatever happened this year was part of your journey.

 Things just had to happen the way they did.

 And now – it’s time to let it go. “‘Cause all roads lead to where your stand.”